What happens at Y Combinator?

 How much do you invest?

-We have a new standard deal - we'll invest $120k for 7%.
+We have a new standard deal - we'll invest $120k in return for 7% of the company's equity.
 While we may deviate from this in exceptional cases, it will still be the case for almost all of the companies we fund.

 Do we need to write a business plan?